UPAC REQUESTOR HANDBOOK

 UPAC will conduct weekly meetings normally held each Tuesday and Thursday evening during the fall and spring semesters.
 All committee members are expected to be at assigned meetings in their entirety.
 Additional meetings may be scheduled, as circumstances warrant, by members of the Leadership Team.

-1.3.1.
+1.3.1.1.
 General Allocation Review

 Agendas are normally set for each allocation team and distributed to the committee members and scheduled requestors by the Thursday prior to the meeting in question.
 At least one (1) representative from the requesting organization is responsible for attending all scheduled allocation review meetings.
+It is suggested that the student(s) who know the most about the requests attend the allocation meeting

-All decisions regarding general allocation requests are made during the sub-committee reviews, after a presentation by the requestor.
+Requestors are able to present their request to the sub-committee and answer and ask questions.
+All decisions regarding general allocation requests are made during the sub-committee reviews.
 Decisions are reached by a majority (50% + 1) vote of the committee members present, with the sub-chair voting in the event of a tie.
-Recommendations are voted on from most generous to least generous, as determined by the sub-chair.

-1.3.1.1.
+1.3.1.2.
 Leadership Team Review

-In cases when a funding request cannot be fast-tracked but the Chair advocates full-funding based on UPAC policy, the funding request may be reviewed by the UPAC Leadership Team.
 In these cases, the Leadership Team acts as an allocation team with the Chair acting as the Sub-Chair, the Sub-Chairs acting as voting Sub-Committee members, and at least one advisor present.
 No member is required to act as a member of the Student Contact Team, and no representative from the requesting organization is required to attend the review.

 In these cases, the Leadership Team may make one of two decisions:

-1.3.2.
+1.3.1.3.
 Standing Allocation Review

 Standing allocation reviews are scheduled during any part of the weekly meeting by UPAC on an as needed basis, normally during the spring semester.
 Exceptions may be granted at the Chair’s discretion.
 The full committee with the Chair leading the meeting and at least one (1) advisor providing guidance are required to perform a standing allocation review.
 All members of UPAC are expected to attend standing allocation reviews.